Benefits of Exercising

 Flexibility Training (Stretching)

 Certain flexibility practices, such as yoga and Tai chi, also involve meditation and breathing techniques that reduce stress.
 Such practices appear to have many health and mental benefits.
-They may be very suitable and highly beneficial for older people, and for patients with certain chronic diseases.
+They may be very suitable and highly beneficial for older people, and for people with certain long-term (chronic) diseases.

-Flexibility Training Regiments.
-Doctors recommend performing stretching exercises for 10 - 12 minutes at least three times a week.
+Providers recommend performing stretching exercises for 10 to 12 minutes at least 3 times a week.
 The following are some general guidelines:

 Specific Exercise Tips for Older People

 Studies continue to show that it is never too late to start exercising.
-Elderly adults who exercise twice a week can significantly increased their body strength, flexibility, balance, and agility.
-Studies show that even small improvements in physical fitness and activity can prolong life and independent living.
-A recent study based on a 35-year follow-up showed that in men who increased their physical activity at age 50, the reduction in mortality rate was similar to that of smoking cessation.
-In fact, after 10 years of increased physical activity, these men had the same mortality rate for their age group as men who were highly physically active throughout entire adult their lives.
+Older adults who exercise twice a week can significantly increase their body strength, flexibility, balance, and agility.
+Even small improvements in physical fitness and activity can prolong life and independent living, even for those who increase their physical activity after the age of 50 years.

-Still, according to the 2010 Healthy People report by the Centers for Disease Control and Prevention, 46% of people aged 65 - 74 did not engage in any leisure time physical activity in 2008, the last year for which figures were available.
-In people over age 75, the percentage of those not engaged in any leisure time physical activity was 56%.
+Still, according to the 2010 Healthy People report by the Centers for Disease Control and Prevention, 46% of people ages 65 to 74 years did not engage in any leisure time physical activity in 2008, the last year for which figures were available.
+In people over age 75 years, the percentage of those not engaged in any leisure time physical activity was 56%.